Prehistoric Britain: Neolithic

-The Neolithic was the period of domestication of plants and animals, but the arrival of a Neolithic package of farming and a sedentary lifestyle is increasingly giving way to a more complex view of the changes and continuities in practices that can be observed from the Mesolithic period onwards.
-For example, the development of Neolithic monumental architecture, apparently venerating the dead, may represent more comprehensive social and ideological changes involving new interpretations of time, ancestry, community and identity.

-In any case, the Neolithic Revolution, as it is called, introduced a more settled way of life and ultimately led to societies becoming divided into differing groups of farmers, artisans and leaders.
-Forest clearances were undertaken to provide room for cereal cultivation and animal herds.
-Native cattle and pigs were reared whilst sheep and goats were later introduced from the continent, as were the wheats and barleys grown in Britain.
-However, only a few actual settlement sites are known in Britain, unlike the continent.
-Cave occupation was common at this time.
+DNA analysis of human remains spanning the Mesolithic-Neolithic transition shows that the transition to the Neolithic c.
+4000 BC was brought by the migration of European Neolithic Farmers from the continent (with British Neolithic farmers being closely related to Neolithic farmers in the Iberian Peninsula), who had ultimately originated in Anatolia (the Asian part of modern Turkey) several thousand years earlier.
+The continental Neolithic farmers effectively appear to have replaced the previous Mesolithic hunter-gatherers, and there is little evidence of mixing of British Neolithic farmers and Mesolithic hunter-gatherers outside of Western Scotland, where some individuals appear to have had recent hunter-gatherer ancestry.

 The construction of the earliest earthwork sites in Britain began during the early Neolithic (c.
 4400–3300 BC) in the form of long barrows used for communal burial and the first causewayed enclosures, sites which have parallels on the continent.
 The former may be derived from the long house, although no long house villages have been found in Britain — only individual examples.
 The stone-built houses on Orkney — such as those at Skara Brae — are, however, indicators of some nucleated settlement in Britain.
 Evidence of growing mastery over the environment is embodied in the Sweet Track, a wooden trackway built to cross the marshes of the Somerset Levels and dated to 3807 BC.
 Leaf-shaped arrowheads, round-based pottery types and the beginnings of polished axe production are common indicators of the period.
 Evidence of the use of cow's milk comes from analysis of pottery contents found beside the Sweet Track.
 According to archaeological evidence from North Yorkshire, salt was being produced by evaporation of seawater around this time, enabling more effective preservation of meat.

-Pollen analysis shows that woodland was decreasing and grassland increasing, with a major decline of elms.
-The winters were typically 3 degrees colder than at present but the summers some 2.5 degrees warmer.

 The Middle Neolithic (c.
 3300–2900 BC) saw the development of cursus monuments close to earlier barrows and the growth and abandonment of causewayed enclosures, as well as the building of impressive chamber tombs such as the Maeshowe types.
 The earliest stone circles and individual burials also appear.